amzn/style-dictionary/docs/how_to_build.md

 ## Custom build system

-If you need to create your own build system (e.g. create custom transforms, tranformgroups, templates, etc), you can do so by creating a node module.
+If you need to create your own build system (e.g. create custom transforms, tranformGroups, formats, templates, etc), you can do so by creating a node module.

-1. When you call the [`extend`](api.md#extend) method, you can either pass it a path to a JSON config file, or give it a plain object that has the configuration.
+1. When you call the [extend](api.md#extend) method, you can either pass it a path to a JSON config file, or give it a plain object that has the configuration.
 This will perform steps 1-3 above.
 1. Then you can now call `buildAllPlatforms` or other methods like `buildPlatform('scss')` or `exportPlatform('javascript')`.
 This is equivalent to step 4 above.

 ```javascript